-Q. Must I be an established patient in your Family practice to schedule a Lifestyle Medicine consult?
+Q. Must I be an established patient to schedule a Lifestyle Medicine consult?

 A. No. We would be happy to work with you to identify lifestyle modifications that meet YOUR goals for better management of your health and wellness.
 In addition, with your consent, we will be happy to forward results of any objective testing and a consult note along to your current primary care provider at no charge.

 Q. How long does an average Osteopathic Manipulation session last?

 A. We’ve all heard–“the hipbone is connected to the thigh bone; the thigh bone is connected to the knee bone; etc.” It is difficult to say how long the average session will last.
 Because an initial complaint (let’s say toe pain) could be ultimately caused by a knotted muscle underlying a tight muscle in the calf, it could take a little time to complete a process that makes the actual culprit accessible and amenable to treatment.
 In any event, an OMT session would seldom last more than 60 minutes.

 Q. The chiropractor has recommended treatments three times a week for eight weeks for my back.
 Can OMT fix it in fewer visits?